Thursday, October 12, 2017

 Strange Robots was released in 2013 for Silly Venture by BlaBLa and Mandarin.
 It's one of those demos I've had on my Ultrasatan since the beginning and is a personal favourite of mine.
 I love the unique presentation styles that display an incredible range of colours with a funky 505 tune throughout.
 What's not to love?

-Demozoo has the download which will require an Atari STe with a jaw-dropping 4MB RAM.
-If you like this, I suggest you look at Circus back²STage, JAPAN beauties and troubles and STreet Art - all amazing!!
+Demozoo has the download, which requires an Atari STe with a jaw-dropping 4MB RAM.
+If you like this, I suggest you look at Circus back²STage, JAPAN beauties and troubles, and STreet Art - all amazing!!

 Here are a couple of tripped-out screenshots from the demo that I love...